Entire Care Systems, Inc. · Est. 2026

 Pre-Seed Fundraising & Grant Applications

-Actively pursuing pre-seed investment (target close Q2 2026) and submitting to global health grant programs including Gates Foundation Grand Challenges, NIH SBIR, and USAID Development Innovation Ventures.
+Actively pursuing pre-seed investment (target close Q2 2026) and submitting to global health grant programs including NIH SBIR, USAID Development Innovation Ventures, and CMMI Innovation.

 Planned · 2026

-CECE piloted with 50–200 multi-morbidity patients at target facilities in Western Kenya, subject to formal collaboration agreement.
+CECE piloted with multi-morbidity patients at target facilities across LMIC partner environments, subject to formal collaboration agreements.
 Primary outcomes: care coordination score improvement, provider-patient alignment, medication conflict reduction.

 Planned · 2026–2027